nanikjava/articles/content/post/k8guard.md

 * File **k8guard-action-deployment.yaml** contains deployment information for the k8guard-action app.
 It uses docker image called **local/k8guard-action** which is build doing the above mentioned step.
 * The _env:_ section declared the env variables that will be populated in the EXPORT section of the bash.
 The value is obtained from the **k8guard-action-configmap.yaml**
 * The **k8guard-action-configmap.yaml** contains the config map for the different variables
-* The following environment variables are found inside the k8guard-action container.
-These values are populate via the .env file
+* The following environment variables are found inside the **k8guard-action** container.
+These values are populated via the .env file

 {{< highlight text >}}
 export HOME='/root'